Fermallow/FermaPack1.8.x/README.md

 # FermaPack1.8.x
-Minecraft Resource pack by Fermallow
+Minecraft Resource pack by Fermallow for Minecraft 1.8.9